alosdiallo/TFR_Model/README.md

 ## Requirements
 To run the code you will need R version 4
-A full list of packages needed can be found in the markdown file.
+A full list of packages needed can be found in the markdown file.<br/>
 The gene set was tested on the GSEA app version 4.1.0